kokizzu/jeager1/README.md

 # jeager1

-This is example how to use jeager to trace between services.
+This is example how to use jaeger (typo '__') to trace between services.
-Since most of the examples on the internet already outdated (jeager client and opentracing deprecated).
+Since most of the examples on the internet already outdated (deprecated jaager client or deprecated opentracing library).

 ```shell
 docker-compose up -d